 Information Security Program

-1) Does the vendor maintain an information security program?
-The vendor should have an information security program in place containing technical, physical, and administrative safeguards specifically designed for protecting sensitive information.
-These safeguards include, but are not limited to:
+Any vendor with the potential to access or store advisor or client data must have an information security program in place.
+This program should outline technical, physical, and administrative safeguards specifically designed for protecting sensitive information.
+These safeguards may include:

 - Account lockouts